Kris Bryant Preview, Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Kris Bryant (.128 batting average in his past 10 games), battle starter Bobby Miller and the Los Angeles Dodgers at Coors Field, Tuesday at 8:40 PM ET.
+On Wednesday, Kris Bryant (.205 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies face the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
+First pitch is at 8:40 PM ET.

-In his most recent appearance, he went 1-for-4 with a double and an RBI against the Dodgers.
+In his most recent game he had a one-hit performance (1-for-4) against the Dodgers.

 Sportsbook Promo Codes